 If at any point you find that the PowerBank battery is not for you, you can either change the plan you’re on or disconnect from the PowerBank battery altogether.
 There are no lock-in fees or contracts and it provides a great way to see if battery storage is for you, without the heavy upfront and ongoing maintenance costs of owning a home...
 Read more

-We are actively recruiting for people to be involved in each trial, based on what we know about the type of household the community battery suits.
+In partnership with Synergy, we recruit for people to be involved in each trial, based on what we know about the type of household the community battery suits.
 We will be in touch if we think your household is suitable for an upcoming community battery installation.

 Yes, an upgrade to an advanced meter is required to be part of the PowerBank trial, which will be provided at no cost to you.